Skip to main content

 Use x.Slot when:

-• A widget has a named property that accepts a widget (like popover, titleWidget)
+• A widget has a named property that accepts a single widget (like popover, titleWidget)

 • You need to place content in a specific position (startChild, endChild)